Stratton-Lab/dataviz/readme.md

 ## DISCLAIMER

-this project is currently in the very early stages and highly unfinished, many features are not implemented and there has been little effort to ensure good code quality.
+this project is currently in the very early stages and highly unfinished, many features are not implemented and there has been little effort to ensure good code quality and documentation.

 ## contributing